-(1) Students will demonstrate knowledge and understanding of archaeological methods and theories for reconstructing past cultures, including their history, religious ideology, political organizations, and social structures through class discussion and through the writing of three essay/objective exams.
+(1) Students will demonstrate knowledge and understanding of archaeological methods and theories for reconstructing past cultures, including their history, religious ideology, political organizations, and social structures through class discussion and through the writing of two essay/objective exams.

 (3) Students will encounter important moral and ethical issues in the study of human prehistory through the exploration of an important case study involving the collecting of archaeological materials from North American sites and the repatriation of Native American burial and grave goods.
-Students will demonstrate their understanding of these moral and ethical issues through essay questions on the exams.
+Students will demonstrate their understanding of these moral and ethical issues through essay questions on the second exam.

 1998 Life in the Pueblo: Understanding the Past Through Archaeology.
 Waveland Press, Inc. ISBN #0-88133-964-4